cis198-2016s/slides/03/content.md

 ### Addendum: Generics With Lifetime Bounds

 - Some generics may have lifetime bounds like `T: 'a`.
-- Semantically, this reads as "Type `T` must live at least as long as the lifetime `'a`.
+- Semantically, this reads as "Type `T` must live at least as long as the lifetime `'a`."
 - Why is this useful?

 ---